hamidreza2005/laravel-ip/README.md

 # Laravel IP
-this package helps you to find client's location by IP address 🚀
+a package for find location by IP address 🚀
 ## installation
 you can install this package via Composer :
 ```bash